cssartori/adalg/README.md

 # Implementation of Algorithms  #

-This repository contains the implementation of several different algorithms that come up in Computer Science.
-Most of them are well known, while some might be more rare/obscure.
+This repository contains the implementation of well known algorithms from Computer Science.

 ## Development ##